 - Herbs like basil, mint, chicory and parsley

 4. Rabbits Love Fruit

 Fruit is not food.
 View it as a snack that should be sparingly given.
 The sugars they contain are natural, but they're still not good for your pet.
-Don't give more than a tablespoon's worth and also, not ever day.
+Don't give more than a tablespoon's worth and also, not every day.
 Wash fruit thoroughly, remove all peels and seeds, especially from apples (apple seeds are toxic).
-Raisins, grapes and bananas are allowed, but think twice — these delights are super charged with sugar.
+Raisins, grapes and bananas are allowed, but think twice—these delights are supercharged with sugar.

 5. Good Quality Pellets

 The best pellet is Timothy-based with 20 percent-plus fiber content.
 You might come across bags containing 6 months' worth.
-Financially, it seems like a good move but health-wise, it's not.
+Financially, it seems like a good move, but health-wise, it's not.
 As they age, pellets lose their nutritional value.
-It's best to buy fresh (check the manufacturing date) on a monthly or bi-montly basis.
+It's best to buy fresh (check the manufacturing date) on a monthly or bi-monthly basis.
 How much you feed depends on the rabbit's age.

 - 1–3 months: Babies suckle until 7 weeks old, but should have access to pellets from around 4 weeks, in small amounts